 Anxiety: Symptoms, Causes and How to Manage It

-By Mentis Team · Updated 29 March 2026
+By Mentis Editorial Team · Reviewed by a licensed mental health professional · Updated 29 March 2026

 Anxiety is the most common mental health condition in the world — and in India, it affects an estimated 45 million people.
 While anxiety is a normal and sometimes helpful emotion, anxiety disorders occur when worry becomes persistent, excessive and interferes with daily life.
+If you find yourself wondering why you feel anxious all the time, or struggling to stop overthinking at night, you are not alone — and the evidence-based approaches on this page can make a real difference.

 Types of Anxiety Disorders